Climate finance: Domestic public climate finance

 Financial flows and expenditures by national governments on climate are significant.
 Domestic targets on addressing climate change are set out in national strategies and plans, including those submitted to the UNFCCC under the Paris Agreement.
 For many developing countries, the plans submitted include targets attached to international financial and technical support (i.e. conditional targets).

 National-level coordination of climate funding is important for meeting these domestic targets, and in the case of developing countries, also for accessing international funding.
-For all countries and regions, it is recognised that public funding will not be sufficient to meet all finance needs.
+For all countries and regions, it is recognized that public funding will not be sufficient to meet all finance needs.
 This means that policy makers need to take a strategic approach through using public funding to leverage additional private finance.
+The U.S. Department of Energy's Loan Programs Office has been especially prominent in using federal credit support to enable private sector financing for innovative clean technologies such as advanced batteries, hydrogen infrastructure, and carbon management projects.
 Other funding can come from financial institutions such as banks, pension funds, insurance companies and asset managers.
 Sometimes, public and private sources of funding can be blended into a single solution, for example in insurance, where public funds provide part of the capital.